Marcc24k/anime-portfolio/README.md

 # Portfolio

 This is a portfolio idea I had floating around.
-I wanted it to feel a bit like a game.
+I want it to feel a bit like a game.

 -bugs to fix.